simmwill/coolors/README.md

 # coolors

-Do you need a quick color palette for a plot or map in R?
+Need a quick color palette for a plot or map in R?

-I use [coolors.co](https://coolors.co) multiple times a day for color palettes.
+I use [coolors.co](https://coolors.co) multiple times a day to find color palettes.
 With how often I was visiting the site and exporting hex codes, I finally got around to writing this package containing a handful (currently \~2,000) of the site’s five-color palettes.